|

 in the group (see C.

 dicrus).
-Larvae typically have fused pelvic
+Larvae have fused pelvic fins,

-fins, and the species with divided pelvic fins likely
+and the species with divided pelvic fins likely

 develop the division after transition (unknown for